 NEW YORK CITY – The Big Apple – considers itself the center of the universe.
 And in some ways it is.
 It is the most important city in the world’s largest economy, the home of the United Nations and many corporations.
 It is one of the world’s most visited cities.

 To most people New York means Manhattan, the heavily populated island that is the heart of the city.
-And that is indeed where most of the action is, but the other four boroughs – Queens, Staten Island, the Bronx and Brooklyn are also worth a visit.
-OK, maybe not Staten Island, which is very suburban.
-Brooklyn is the pick of them, and worth spending some time in.
+That’s where most of the action is, but the other four boroughs are also worth a visit.
+OK, maybe not Staten Island, which is very suburban, and Queens and the Bronx are a bit run down.
+Brooklyn is the pick of them, and is worth spending some time in.
 It is in many ways the quintessential New York.

 Many cheaper flights arrive at Newark airport in nearby New Jersey.
 It is actually easier to get into town from there than it is from JFK airport, because there is a good train.
 The other airport, La Guardia, is for domestic flights.